Figs - Facts, Nutritional And Health Benefits

 The flowers are borne as an inflorescence but within a common fleshy structure called syconium, which is hollow.
 Thus the blooms are not visible externally.
 The syconium is a ballooned hollow ended stem that contains the flowers.

 At the other end of the syconium is a small orifice through which wasps enter, primarily to lay their eggs as they find this a safe place which also has nutrition for the growing larvae.
 Pollination is incidental.

 This is the reason one frequently finds wasps or their larvae in figs.

-Raw fig is green in color and matures to a brown or purple color.
+Raw fig is green in colour and matures to a brown or purple colour.
 The fig plant exudes a milky sap that is irritating to our skin.

-The fig tree offers a cool environment in hot ares and provides a cool shelter in times of extreme heat.
+The fig tree offers a cool environment in hot areas and provides a cool shelter in times of extreme heat.

 Uses Of Fig

 The fig tree is grown for its edible fruit as well as for its ornamental value.
 Figs are eaten fresh and dried.
 They are also processed in various ways in the form of jams, marmalades, fig newtons etc. They are used in the making of many bakery products.
 The fruits are also candied.